uber-archive/pyflame/README.md

 To build Pyflame you will need a C++ compiler with C++11 support, and GNU Autotools ([GNU Autoconf](https://www.gnu.org/software/autoconf/autoconf.html) and [GNU Automake](https://www.gnu.org/software/automake/automake.html)).
-Then you can build it with an invocation like:
+Then you can build it like so:

 ```bash
 ./autogen.sh